oldboni22/UnityMediator/README.md

-UnityMediator is a framework that implements the Mediator pattern in a manner that will be very familliar for ZenJect users.
+UnityMediator is a framework that implements the Mediator pattern in a manner that will be very familiar for ZenJect users.

 <br>